Beeper-Weepers/Vuision/README.md

 # Vuision
 Arduino/Software based Synthesizer of user provided pitch and waveform.
-Played like a mix between a guitar and a violin.
+Played like a mix between a guitar, violin and piano.

-The Vuision is a synthesizer that uses an Arduino Due, a potentiometer, buttons, a speaker, and a few other components to create dynamic sound.
-It's closest acoustic relatives are a guitar and a violin, however, it also shares similarities with many other potentiometer-based synthesizer.
+The Vuision is a synthesizer that uses an Arduino Due, three potentiometers, a speaker, and a few other components to create dynamic sound.
+It's closest acoustic relatives are a guitar/violin and a piano, however, it also shares similarities with many other potentiometer-based synthesizers.

 # Construction and Usage
-The Vuision is comprised of two wooden slabs held together by four supports nailed/screwed to each corner of the Vuison.
-All of components of the Vuison are housed somewhere on the two wooden slabs - all inputs on the top and all operational and electrical processing on the bottom.
-All wiring is run through a hole in the top slab to the bottom.
-The Vuision takes three push buttons and a softpot membrane potentiometer as inputs from the user.
-Each button corresponds to a different waveform that will play/repeat when pressed, as long as the potentiometer is also pressed somewhere.
-If more than one button is pressed, the waveforms that are being played will average out and create a new waveform period.
-The potentiometer and push buttons must be pressed at the same time to produce sound and the potentiometer controls the pitch of the waveform.
+The Vuision is comprised of a large wooden slab with a deep cutout fir components in the lower bottom, a small channel for cable routing, and three potentiometers that measure position pressed, an arduinio Due, and breadborad circutry for the potentiometers and an audio output.
+The cutout has a slab of flat wood mounted onto it where the components are screwed in.
+Audio and power are housed outside of the instrument, however, a battery can be mounted on for compact usage.
+The synthesis is entirely software based uses Wavetable DDS (Direct Digital Sytnthesis)+Grain Additive Synthesis combined with the onboard clock timer to generate waveforms.
+Moving along each potentiometer modulates pitch, and more than one can be played at the same time.

 # Assembly
 Materials are:

 -Arduino Due

--3 push buttons

--Softpot Membrane Potentiometer
+-3 Softpot Membrane Potentiometers

 -Solderless breadboard

--Wires, capacitors, resistors, etc. [Needs change based off of configuration]
+-Wires, 10uF capacitor, a couple 5.1k resistors, a 500 ohm resistor, etc. [Needs change based off of configuration]

 -Screws and nails [Needs changed based off of configuration]